Jabos90/Advent-Of-Code-LITE/README.md

 # Advent Of Code LITE
- A slice of my C# platform for automating away the busywork from Advent of Code
+ A slice of my C# platform for automating away the busywork from Advent of Code.

 ## Prerequisites
  * Visual Studio ([2022](https://visualstudio.microsoft.com/vs/))